WikiLeaks founder Assange appears confused at extradition hearing

-LONDON (Reuters) - WikiLeaks founder Julian Assange appeared confused at a London court hearing on Monday, struggling to recall his name and age in his first public appearance in months as he sought to fight his extradition to the United States.
+LONDON (Reuters) - WikiLeaks founder Julian Assange appeared confused at a London court hearing on Monday, struggling to recall his name and age in his first public appearance in months as he sought to fight extradition to the United States.

 Assange, 48, who spent seven years holed up in Ecuador’s embassy before he was dragged out in April, faces 18 counts in the United States including conspiring to hack government computers and violating an espionage law.
 He could spend decades in prison if convicted.

-On Monday he appeared clean-shaven, without the long beard he had worn at his last public appearance in May, when he was sentenced to 50 weeks jail for skipping bail.
+On Monday he appeared clean-shaven, without the long beard he had worn at his last public appearance in May, when he was sentenced to 50 weeks in jail for skipping bail.

 He appeared in good health, with his white hair combed back and wearing a navy suit over a light blue sweater and white shirt.

-But he mumbled and stuttered for several seconds as he gave his name and date of birth at the start of a preliminary hearing in the case.
+But Assange mumbled and stuttered for several seconds as he gave his name and date of birth at the start of a preliminary hearing in the case.

 When the judge asked him at the end of the hearing if he knew what was happening, he replied “not exactly”, complained about the conditions in jail, and said he was unable to “think properly”.

-“I don’t understand how this is equitable,” he said.
+“I don’t understand how this is equitable,” Assange said.
 “I can’t research anything, I can’t access any of my writing.
 It’s very difficult where I am.”

-Assange is being held in British jail pending the U.S. extradition, having served his sentence for skipping bail.
+Assange is being held in a British jail pending the U.S. extradition, having served his sentence for skipping bail.

-He fled to the embassy in 2012 to avoid being sent to Sweden to face sex crimes accusations.
+He fled to Ecuador’s embassy in 2012 to avoid being sent to Sweden to face sex crimes accusations.
 He says the U.S. charges against him are a political attempt to silence journalists and publishers, and the Swedish allegations were part of a plot to catch him.
 Sweden is reviewing the sex crimes cases.

+The Australian-born Assange made global headlines in early 2010 when WikiLeaks published a classified U.S. military video showing a 2007 attack by Apache helicopters in Baghdad that killed a dozen people, including two Reuters news staff.

-The former Mayor of London Ken Livingstone was among Assange’s supporters in the public gallery, while protesters gathered outside court.
+In court on Monday, former London mayor Ken Livingstone was among Assange’s supporters in the public gallery, while protesters gathered outside court.

 Assange’s lawyer Mark Summers argued that Assange’s extradition hearing, scheduled for February 2020, should be delayed by three months due to the complexity of the case.

+He said there was a criminal case in the Spanish courts allegedly involving Spanish contractors used by the U.S. government and that hooded men broke into offices, without giving details.

+“This is part of a concerted and avowed war against whistleblowers including investigative journalists and publishers,” Summers said.

-“The evidence in this case would test the limits of most lawyers,” Summers told the court.
-He cited the difficulty of communicating with Assange who he said doesn’t have a computer in prison.
-The judge denied the request to delay the hearing.
+He argued that his team needed more time to gather and provide evidence, saying the challenges in this case would test the limits of most lawyers and citing the difficulty of communicating with Assange who doesn’t have a computer in jail.

+The judge denied the request to delay the hearing and said Assange’s extradition hearing would go ahead as planned at Belmarsh magistrates’ court in east London in February.

 Admirers have hailed Assange as a hero for exposing what they describe as abuse of power by modern states and for championing free speech.
 As he entered the dock, people in the public gallery raised their fists in solidarity with him.